brandonreiley/Jump/README.md

 # Jump-
 Basic game created in Unity using C#.
+Executable game file is in the Releases folder.
-Press space to jump over incoming obstacles.
+Press spacebar to jump over incoming obstacles.
 Jump over obstacles for as long as you can.